-access to a reliable water source, even during periods of water scarcity. - Using treated wastewater for irrigation leads to recycling nutrients, thus reducing the need for synthetic fertilizers, and minimizing the environmental impact associated with their production and use - Treated wastewater often contains organic matter and beneficial microorganisms that can enhance soil fertility and Waste management Pollution prevention If wastewater is not treated well, this will lead to negative impacts on human health and the ecosystem.
-Identify waste management facilities and ensure disposal through treatment/removal/recycling of each of the waste types.
-Ensure that all wastes produced are properly collected, segregated, stored, transported and treated Minimize the waste production to the extent possible.
-Document all waste related operations (type of wastes, quantities produced etc.).
-Appropriate and safe storage of fuels, construction materials, wastes and any materials that can cause spills (e.g. batteries from energy generators).
-Ensure all works carried out minimize pollution risk (e.g. liquid effluents, air quality and emissions, noise and vibration management, vehicle and equipment maintenance and selection, fuel, oil and chemical storage and handling) including the whole duration of the Project.
-The local authorities and the wastewater companies will monitor the quality of the outflow to be used for irrigation A comprehensive water quality monitoring improve its structure, which will lead to increased crop productivity and better soil sustainability Reusing treated wastewater offers cost savings for farmers and municipalities including cost- effective irrigation and wastewater disposal. in Soil and Crops; Treated wastewater may contain residual contaminants such as heavy metals, pharmaceuticals, pathogens, and other pollutants.
-Continued irrigation with wastewater can lead to the accumulation of these contaminants in the soil, affecting soil quality and potentially entering the food chain through crops. program to assess the content of nutrients, heavy metals, pathogens, and other contaminants in the treated wastewater.
-Treating wastewater removes harmful pollutants and contaminants thus, protecting the environment and public health.
-Reusing treated wastewater for irrigation can enhance the resilience of agricultural Soil Salinity and Sodicity; Treated wastewater may have elevated levels of salts, which can contribute to soil salinity and sodicity over time.
-High salinity can degrade soil structure, reduce water infiltration, and negatively impact plant growth by affecting water uptake.
-Regular soil testing to monitor nutrient levels, salinity, and other soil parameters should be conducted.
-Implement appropriate soil management practices, such as the addition of organic matter, to maintain soil fertility and structure. systems to climate-related challenges.
-Effluents Effluent at site can lead to health risks Ensure appropriate containment and storage of construction wastewater, including sanitary water.
-No untreated effluent is discharged.
-Worker health and safety Occupational Health and In addition to noise, CO2 and dust emission, workers Develop an Occupational Health and Safety (H & S) Plan Safety Plan Incident reporting Personal might be exposed to work-related health and safety risks Ensure all H&S related incidents (e.g. observations, accidents) on site are recorded and followed up properly.
-Ensure the provision of Personal Protective protective equipment UXO/ Damaged structure Equipment (PPE) for workers (hardhats, masks, safety glasses, safety boots etc. depending on project type).
-Ensure UXO clearance/damaged structure clearance obtained prior to start of works clearance First-aid Provide one trained first aiders per 50 employees and adequate amount of first aid kits on site.
+access to a Waste The activities might Identify waste management facilities and reliable water management produce some solid ensure disposal through source, even - wastes treatment/removal/recycling of each of the during periods of waste types. water scarcity.
+Ensure that all wastes produced are properly - Using treated collected, segregated, stored, transported and wastewater for treated irrigation leads to Minimize the waste production to the extent recycling nutrients, possible. thus reducing the Document all waste related operations (type of need for synthetic wastes, quantities produced etc.). fertilizers, and Appropriate and safe storage of fuels, minimizing the construction materials, wastes and any environmental materials that can cause spills (e.g. batteries impact associated from energy generators). with their Pollution If wastewater is not Ensure all works carried out minimize pollution production and treated well, this will use prevention lead to negative risk (e.g. liquid effluents, air quality and emissions, noise and vibration management, - - Treated impacts on human vehicle and equipment maintenance and wastewater often health and the selection, fuel, oil and chemical storage and contains organic ecosystem. handling) including the whole duration of the matter and Project. beneficial - The local authorities and the wastewater microorganisms companies will monitor the quality of the outflow that can enhance to be used for irrigation soil fertility and Contaminant Residues A comprehensive water quality monitoring improve its in Soil and Crops; program to assess the content of nutrients, structure, which Treated wastewater heavy metals, pathogens, and other will lead to may contain residual contaminants in the treated wastewater. increased crop contaminants such as productivity and heavy metals, better soil pharmaceuticals, sustainability. pathogens, and other - Reusing treated pollutants.
+Continued wastewater offers irrigation with cost savings for wastewater can lead farmers and to the accumulation of municipalities these contaminants in including cost- the soil, affecting soil effective irrigation quality and potentially and wastewater entering the food disposal. chain through crops. - Treating Soil Salinity and Regular soil testing to monitor nutrient levels, wastewater Sodicity; Treated salinity, and other soil parameters should be removes harmful wastewater may have conducted. pollutants and elevated levels of Implement appropriate soil management contaminants thus, salts, which can practices, such as the addition of organic protecting the contribute to soil matter, to maintain soil fertility and structure. environment and salinity and sodicity , public health. over time.
+High salinity - Reusing treated can degrade soil wastewater for structure, reduce irrigation can water infiltration, and enhance the negatively impact resilience of plant growth by agricultural affecting water uptake. systems to Effluents Effluent at site can Ensure appropriate containment and storage of climate-related Lindonto lead to health risks construction wastewater, including sanitary water. challenges. road to noutili hono No untreated effluent is discharged. - Worker health Occupational In addition to noise.
+Develop an Occupational Health and Safety (H & S) and safety Health and CO2 and dust Plan and buildty Safety Plan emission, workers Incident might be exposed to Ensure all H&S related incidents (e.g. observations, reporting work-related health accidents) on site are recorded and followed up reporting and safety risks properly.
+Personal Ensure the provision of Personal Protective protective Equipment (PPE) for workers (hardhats, masks, equipment safety glasses, safety boots etc. depending on Squipmont project type).
+UXO/ Ensure UXO clearance/damaged structure Damaged clearance obtained prior to start of works structure side and obtained prior to start of works clearance First-aid Provide one trained first aiders per 50 employees i iist-aiu and adequate amount of first aid kits on site.
+1 and adoquate amount of mot all kits on site.